vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

 ```javascript
 import { App } from './App';
 ```
-We don't really need the connected component to test it as we can pass the props manually instead of creating a mock store and passing the whole object.
+We don't really need to test the connected component as we can pass the props manually instead of creating a mock store and passing the whole object.
 I was a bit sceptical in the beginning having two exports, the decorated and the undecorated one but this is something that is also recommended in the Redux docs: [https://redux.js.org/recipes/writing-tests#connected-components](https://redux.js.org/recipes/writing-tests#connected-components)

 - We are using the React's test renderer to create snapshots instead of enzyme's shallow.
 That's a personal preference as with the test renderer you don't have to use a snapshot serialiser to make your snapshots readable, you can just use the test renderer's [`toJSON` function](https://reactjs.org/docs/test-renderer.html#testrenderertojson).